vincentklaiber/dotfiles/README.md

 1. Disable load remote content in messages in mail application.

-1. Disable "Shake mouse pointer to locate" in accessibility settings
+1. Disable "Shake mouse pointer to locate" in accessibility settings.

+1. Disable "Allow Handoff between this Mac and your iCloud devices" in general settings.

 ## License